 - GMU's Student Health Services (SHS) provides high quality health care, counseling, health education and prevention services to George Mason University students.
 Students need to first call 703-993-2831 to speak to a nurse before scheduling an appointment.
-For assistance when the clinic is closed, SHS has an after-hours nurse advice hotline at 800-466-0386 and a list of after-hours urgent care centers (walk-in clinics) on their website.
-They also have a webpage with details about COVID Services. - The Student Health Insurance office has details about the insurance coverage and fees for international students and links to insurance plan documents.
+For assistance when the clinic is closed, SHS has an after-hours nurse advice hotline at 800-466-0386 and a list of after-hours urgent care centers (walk-in clinics) on their website. - The Student Health Insurance office has details about the insurance coverage and fees for international students and links to insurance plan documents.
 In addition, there are tips on how to understand your insurance and health education resources.